Alfresco/docs-alfresco/insight-engine/latest/using/sql/jdbc.md

 ---
-title: JDBC Driver
+title: JDBC driver
 ---

-Alfresco Search and Insight Engine includes a JDBC thin client that can be used with Alfresco Insight Zeppelin and other SQL clients.
+Search and Insight Engine includes a JDBC thin client that can be used with Insight Zeppelin and other SQL clients.

 To access the client log into [https://nexus.alfresco.com/nexus/#welcome](https://nexus.alfresco.com/nexus/#welcome) and search for `alfresco-insight-jdbc-2.0.0.jar`.

-> **Note:** Contact [Alfresco Support](https://support.alfresco.com/) for log in credentials.
+> **Note:** Contact [Alfresco Support](https://support.alfresco.com/){:target="_blank"} for log in credentials.

 ## Connection String

 The connection string's host and port should point to the Alfresco Content Services repository.
 The Alfresco Content Services repository performs the authentication.
-It applies the access control lists to the request before forwarding the request to Alfresco Search and Insight Engine.
+It applies the access control lists to the request before forwarding the request to Search and Insight Engine.

 The JDBC connection string uses the following format: